-Large magnetostriction and magnetoelastic coupling are properties extensively sought after because of their exploitability in low power consumption devices [1, 2], energy conversion [3], and spintronics [4, 5].
-Many alloys displaying large magnetostriction coefficients contain rare earths [6], whereas Fe-Ga systems, being rare earths free, have attracted attention because of their significant magnetostrictive response, coupled with good corrosion resistance and mechanical hardness [7].
+Large magnetostriction and magnetoelastic coupling are properties extensively sought after because of their exploitability in low power consumption devices, 1,2 energy conversion, 3 and spintronics.^{4,5} Many alloys displaying large magnetostriction coefficients contain rare earths,6 whereas Fe-Ga systems, being rare earths free, have attracted attention because of their significant magnetostrictive response, coupled with good corrosion resistance and mechanical hardness.

-Magnetostriction is particularly significant in Fe-rich alloys, with Ga content approximately equal to 19% and 27% [7, 8].
-In this range of compositions, the Fe-Ga binary system is characterised by the possible presence of multiple phases [9-12], whose complex interplay strongly affects the magnetostrictive response.
-The stabilisation of the A2 or D03 phases by means of additional species in the alloy, like Tb [13-15] or Ce [16], turned out to be particularly effective to enhance magnetostriction, but partially defeats the purpose of getting rid of rare earths.
-However, a careful tailoring of the alloy microstructure can also lead to remarkable magnetostrictive properties [17], as well as the development, in thin films, of an ordered crystal growth on Si, MgO or GaAs substrates [18, 19], of 6 layer modulated monoclinic phases at the boundaries of the dominant bcc phase [20], of Ga-Ga pairs in the A2 phase [21], or even of a polycrystalline, non oriented, dominant $D0_3$ phase, in spite of its tendency to minimise the Ga-Ga pairs [18, 21-23].
+Magnetostriction is particularly significant in Fe-rich alloys, with Ga content approximately equal to 19% and 27%.^{7,8} In this range of compositions, the Fe-Ga binary system is characterized by the possible presence of multiple phases, 9-12 whose complex interplay strongly affects the magnetostrictive response.
+The stabilization of the A2 or D03 phases by means of additional species in the alloy, like Tb13-15 or Ce, 16 turned out to be particularly effective to enhance magnetostriction, but partially defeats the purpose of getting rid of rare earths.
+However, a careful tailoring of the alloy microstructure can also lead to remarkable magnetostrictive properties,17 as well as the development, in thin films, of an ordered crystal growth on Si, MgO, or GaAs substrates, 18,19 of six layer modulated monoclinic phases at the boundaries of the dominant bcc phase,20 of Ga-Ga pairs in the A2 phase,21 or even of a polycrystalline, non oriented, dominant D03 phase, in spite of its tendency to minimize the Ga-Ga pairs.
+18,22

-Despite the Fe-Ga binary system is studied since many decades, its equilibrium phase diagram is still under assessment.
-Recently, Mohamed et al. [24] proposed a revisited version of the Fe-rich side of the phase diagram by comparing four different previous versions with their experimental data about a considerable amount of compositions, suggesting that some phase boundaries should be shifted.
+Despite the Fe-Ga binary system is studied for many decades, its equilibrium phase diagram is still under assessment.
+Recently, Mohamed et al. 24 proposed a revisited version of the Fe-rich side of the phase diagram by comparing four different previous versions with their experimental data about a considerable amount of compositions, suggesting that some phase boundaries should be shifted.
 Besides, one should consider that in as-cast samples equilibrium conditions are rarely attained and the presence of quenched metastable phases should always be considered.
-Thus, a metastable phase diagram such as the one in [9] is often more appropriate in determining the sample phase composition and transformations.
-In addition, as will be discussed later, distinguishing between the disordered A2 and the ordered D03 phase is extremely difficult and requires sophisticated characterisation techniques, such as SAED [25] or high energy X-ray diffraction [26].
-For these reasons, since the magnetostrictive properties are strictly dependent on the phase composition and stability, studies aiming at contributing to a comprehensive assessment of the structure-properties relationships in the Fe-Ga alloy system are particularly valuable.
+Thus, a metastable phase diagram such as the one in Ref.
+9 is often more appropriate in determining the sample phase composition and transformations.
+In addition, as will be discussed later, distinguishing between the disordered A2 and the ordered D03 phase is extremely difficult and requires sophisticated characterization techniques, such as Selected Area Electron Diffraction (SAED)25 or high energy x-ray diffraction.26 For these reasons, since the magnetostrictive properties are strictly dependent on the phase composition and stability, studies aiming at contributing to a comprehensive assessment of the structure-property relationships in the Fe-Ga alloy system are particularly valuable.